NEU-HAI-Lab/lab_homepage/_members/shihan.md

 lastname: Fu

 teaser: >
-  HI!
-I’m Shihan, a current CS Ph.D. student at Northeastern University.
+  Shihan is a first-year Ph.D. student at Northeastern University in Computer Science, advised by Dakuo Wang.
+  His research interest lies in human-AI interaction and AI for healthcare.

 profile: